Stuart W. Cramer

 Stuart Warren Cramer (March 31, 1868 – July 2, 1940) was an American engineer, inventor, and contractor, who gained prominence after designing and building near 150 cotton mills in the southern United States.
-He was the founder of Cramerton and became involved in the nascent air conditioning industry, as well as being a founding partner in Duke Power.
+He was the founder of Cramerton, North Carolina and became involved in the nascent air conditioning industry, as well as being a founding partner in Duke Power.

 Biography

 He was born in Thomasville, North Carolina to Mary Jane Thomas Cramer and John Thomas, a furniture manufacturer.
 He graduated from the United States Naval Academy in 1888 after studying naval engineering.
 Cramer chose to resign from the Navy to study in the School of Mines at Columbia University in 1888–1889.
 He found employment with the U.S. Mint in Charlotte, where he worked for four years.
 After that he worked for Daniel A. Tompkins, an engineer and industrialist, for two years, and then went into business for himself designing and equipping cotton mills in the South.

 In a May 1906 speech in Asheville, North Carolina, before the American Cotton Manufacturers Association, Cramer coined the term air conditioning.
 Cramer's connection to air conditioning originated from his work in the textile industry.
 Over the course of his career he acquired more than 60 patents for the humidity control and ventilating equipment he developed for cotton mills across the South.

+In the 1920a Cramer conceived of a new textile weave for U.S. military uniforms after consultation with his former Naval Academy classmate, U. S. Secretary of the Navy Curtis Wilbur, and his sons.
+As a result, "Cramerton Army Cloth" was patented and first produced in 1929.

 Cramer was a founding member of the American Cotton Manufacturers Association and the National Council of American Cotton Textile Manufacturers.

-He died in Charlotte, North Carolina on 4 July 1940 an was buried in Elmwood Cemetery.
+He died in Charlotte, North Carolina on 4 July 1940, at the age of 72, and was buried in Elmwood Cemetery.

 His great-grandson is actor Grant Cramer.

-Recognition
+Recognition and legacy

 Stuart W. Cramer High School in Cramerton, North Carolina which includes Cramerton in its attendance district, was named for him.

 Several of his textile works are listed on the U.S. National Register of Historic Places.